frymanofer/Python_WakeWordDetection/README.md

 - **High Accuracy:** We have succesfully reached over 99% accurary for all our models.
 - **Here is on of our customer's benchmarks**:
 Benchmark on "Python wake word", vs top competitors:

-Benmark used recordings with 1326 TP files.

-Second best was on of the industry top players who detected 1160 TP

-Third  detected TP 831 out of 1326

-Score:
 ```
+** Benmark used recordings with 1326 TP files.
+** Second best was on of the industry top players who detected 1160 TP
+** Third  detected TP 831 out of 1326

 MODEL         DETECTION RATE
 ===========================
 DaVoice        0.992458